How to Get Rid of Geese

 As with most critters, a simple repellent can often be enough to stave off a gang of geese.
 This option is ideal for keeping them away from golf courses or other areas where fences and decoys are less effective.

-Try to aim for an all-natural repellent such as Avian Migrate to ensure you won’t harm any critters or your property.
+Try to aim for an all-natural liquid goose repellent such as Avian Migrate to ensure you won’t harm any critters or your property.
 Such repellents are applied to the grass to leave a nasty taste in a grazing goose’s mouth, causing them to seek out tastier lands.
+This is perfect for recently mowed grass.

 Lights